Hunter B. Shirley: Private life

 Hunter B. Shirley married Anne Shirley.
 He had three children Faustine, Remy and Raphaele Shirley.
 In 1995 he moved from Lafayette, Louisiana, where he held a private practice for over 15 years, to Central Europe.
-There he remarried Ava Shirley with whom he lived for the last ten years of his life until he died in 2010 in Česká Lípa in the Czech Republic.
+There he remarried Ava Shirley with whom he lived for the last ten years of his life until he died in 2010 at Česká Lípa, in the Czech Republic.